 - Be enrolled at least half-time

-Beginning with the 2013-2014 Award Year, priority consideration will be given to students who meet the eligibility requirements established by the Louisiana Office of Financial Assistance (LOSFA) and have completed the FAFSA and any requirements necessary for packaging on a first-come first-serve basis.
+Priority consideration will be given to students who meet the eligibility requirements established by the Louisiana Office of Financial Assistance (LOSFA) and have completed the FAFSA and any requirements necessary for packaging on a first-come first-served basis.

 If the number of eligible students exceeds the program appropriations, then students who completed the financial aid process earliest are given priority consideration.

 In the event of a funding surplus due to a decrease or cancellation of awards, funds may be reallocated to eligible students who demonstrate substantial financial need.

 The University is concerned about students with financial hardships being able to pay for tuition and fees.
 For this reason, the University has established a Go Grant award structure to best fit our student population and allocation of funding.
 As such, the institutionally set annual maximum award may not exceed $2,000.
 The minimum award amount that a student may receive is $300.